 We'll walk you through some steps to gather information about your problem and help you solve it.
 Each step is described in the following sections.

 Based on the information you provided, we'll show you recommended solutions you can use to try and resolve the problem.
 In some cases, we may even run a quick diagnostic.
 Solutions are written by Azure engineers and will solve most common problems.

 Next, we collect additional details about the problem.
-Providing thorough and detailed information in this step helps us route your support request to the right agent.
+Providing thorough and detailed information in this step helps us route your support request to the right engineer.

 Complete the problem details so that we have more information about your issue.
 If possible, tell us when the problem started and any steps to reproduce it.
 You can upload a file, such as a log file or output from diagnostics.
 For more information on file uploads, see File upload guidelines.

 Next, complete the Contact info section so we know how to contact you.